-Registrant means any person that has registered with the County in accordance with the provisions of section 6-603 and holds an effective registration.
+Registrant means a Communications Services Provider or pass-through provider that has registered with the County in accordance with the provisions of section 6-603 and holds an effective registration.

 Registration or Register means the process described in this Article whereby a Communications Services Provider, Communications Facilities Provider or Pass-through Provider submits certain information to the County as more fully described herein.